No Purchase Necessary Laws

 • Mailing in a postcard

-What matters most is that your AMOE is easy to access, clearly communicated, and available for the duration of your promotion.
+Your AMOE should be easy to access, clearly communicated, and available for the full duration of the promotion.

 Tip

-Gleam will detect the user’s location and only display the free entry method where required by law.
-This removes the guesswork and ensures your Terms & Conditions are always up to standard.
+Gleam detects a user’s location and only displays the free entry method where required by law, ensuring your Terms & Conditions remain compliant.

 You can preview how this works in the demo below: